 Just two hours away from Seattle, Crystal Mountain is the largest ski resort in Washington.
 This ski resort based in the Cascade Mountains has more than 50 runs and a whopping 2,600 acres of terrain.
 The average snowfall here is close to 500 inches (486) per year, which means plenty of powder to spray in your friends’ goggles.

 Where to stay in your ROAMERICA van rental: Crystal Mountain has spots for camper vans to park, but reservations during the holidays can fill up fast.
 Still, if you can snag a spot then this would be the closest option to maximize your fun-filled experience.

-By heading to the Summit at Snoqualmie (and Alpental) you’ve edged even closer to Seattle, as the metropolitan area is only 50 miles away from this ski area.
+By heading to the Summit at Snoqualmie (and Alpental), the final stop on your skiing road trip through the PNW, you’ve edged even closer to Seattle, as the metropolitan area is only 50 miles away from this ski area.
 The Summit has 25 ski lifts in four unique areas.
 There are runs for all types, including beginner, intermediate, advanced, and even expert.
 Since this ski area is so vast, varied, and close to Seattle, it is very popular.

 Time to next destination (Portland): 3 hours 15 minutes.